enira/qnd-backup/README.md

 # Small Q & A
 ## Why did you made this piece of software?
 So yeah, how did this all start?
 Sometimes Xen goes... you know bad.
 I've had my fair share of difficulties with the platform.
 When Migrating from 6.5 to 7.0 I lost quite a few VMs that where running fine.
 A few backup scripts and some Python code later it took off from there.
 I just love writing Python code.
-This Git repository is my way of producting something whil gaining maturity with the platform, language and releases at the same time.
+This Git repository is my way of producting something while gaining maturity with the platform, language and releases at the same time.

 ## Why such a restrictive license?
 This is the first project I am releasing ever.
 That's why I am putting this rather restrictive license on it.
 Because I do not have any experience with this part of releasing software.
 Perhaps a less restrictive license would be fine as well.